-- Written translations of school communications will be provided to parents with limited English proficiency in their native language to the extent possible.
+- Written and digital translations of school communications will be provided to parents with limited English proficiency in their native language to the extent possible.
 Typically, Spanish, French, and Haitian-Creole translations are provided in written form, while the less common languages such as Russian and Arabic receive an oral translation of documents.
-American Sign Language videos are also used when appropriate.
-Large-print and braille versions are also provided to any parents as needed, courtesy of the school's Braille Production Center. - In addition to translations of written materials, American Sign Language interpreters and/or Spanish translators attend Title I Parent Advisory Team meetings (as well as other parent meetings) and workshops/trainings to provide these services as needed.
+Large-print and braille versions are also provided to any parents as needed, courtesy of the school's Braille Production Center. - In addition to translations of written and digital materials, American Sign Language interpreters and/or Spanish translators attend Title I Parent Advisory Team meetings (as well as other parent meetings) and workshops/trainings to provide these services as needed.
 Closed captioning, American Sign Language and Spanish interpreting is also provided for parent meetings that are held virtually.

 IV.
-Deaf Middle School-Parent Right to Know (PRTK)
+Blind Elementary/Middle School-Parent Right to Know (PRTK)